 Will you still have markets in Exeter and Rollinsford?
 We’ve been in constant contact with both locations and intend on having markets at both locations.
 There are many extra factors for us to consider including the type of venue, legal occupancy/capacity, parking, and building accessibility.

 Your markets usually draw well over 1,500 people, how will you handle crowd control?
 We’re working on a number of measures to reduce crowds at market this year.
-Among the things we’re considering are: limiting the number of people per household to one, encouraging customers to pre-order directly with vendors and pickup orders outside of market at a designated area, requiring a certain percentage of customers to pre-register for a time slot to shop.
+We will be limiting the number of people per household to one (if possible we realize there may be exceptions), encouraging customers to pre-order directly with vendors and pickup orders outside of market at a designated area, requiring customers to make an appointment to attend markets.

 Will the layout of market look different this year?
 Yes, we are working on new layouts for both venues which will be centered around one-way foot traffic, vendor tables spaced farther apart, and vendor placement by product category.
 There will not be any room for visiting nonprofits, musicians, or other market guests.